-we are living times that demand mass production of software and requires software everywhere but producing high-quality software is a serious matter and require strong skills software making tools (e.g. programming languages, etc.) classically establish a compromise between efficiency and safety/security this compromise usually tends to favor efficiency this compromise usually tends to favor efficiency trust on the assumption that the programmer knows very well what he is doing, he is in charge of the safety and security (e.g. safe memory management)
+we are living times that demand mass production of software and requires software everywhere but producing high-quality software is a serious matter and require strong skills software making tools (e.g. programming languages, etc.) classically establish a compromise between efficiency and safety/security this compromise usually tends to favor efficiency on the reliability side: the actual picture this compromise usually tends to favor efficiency trust on the assumption that the programmer knows very well what he is doing, he is in charge of the safety and security (e.g. safe memory management)